...

 Of course!
 Check out this blog on our Top 7 Galapagos Books.

 Yes.
-We sell these on our ships and you can find them on the inhabited islands.
+In fact, we sell these on our ships and you can find them on the inhabited islands!

 Why Travel with Metropolitan Touring?